Uncovering the Internet's Hidden Values: An Empirical Study of Desirable Behavior Using Highly-Upvoted Content on Reddit

-Large language models (LLMs) are increasingly being applied for qualitative analysis in computational social science research, and have shown both potential and challenges~\cite{ziems2024can}. \citet{gilardi2023chatgpt} demonstrated that models like ChatGPT can outperform human crowdworkers on text annotation tasks, suggesting that LLMs hold promise for automating labor-intensive processes, and~\citet{bonikowski2022ends} surveyed recent works integrating computational text analysis approaches for social science research. \citet{abdurahman2024perils} explored the opportunities and challenges of using LLMs in psychological research for task automation to expand our understanding of human psychology.
+\para{LLMs for Qualitative Analysis:} Large language models (LLMs) are increasingly being applied for qualitative analysis in computational social science research, and have shown both potential and challenges~\cite{ziems2024can}. \citet{gilardi2023chatgpt} demonstrated that models like ChatGPT can outperform human crowdworkers on text annotation tasks, suggesting that LLMs hold promise for automating labor-intensive processes, and~\citet{bonikowski2022ends} surveyed recent works integrating computational text analysis approaches for social science research. \citet{abdurahman2024perils} explored the opportunities and challenges of using LLMs in psychological research for task automation to expand our understanding of human psychology.
 Notably,~\citet{peters2024large} investigate whether LLMs can infer the psychological dispositions of social media users and show that they can perform at a level similar to that of supervised machine learning models, and~\citet{chew2023llm} also show that ChatGPT can perform deductive coding for content-analysis tasks across multiple domains with agreement levels similar to human annotators.
 Similarly, \citet{dunivin2024scalable} shows that chain-of-thought reasoning with GPT-4 matches human performance in some qualitative coding tasks in a scalable manner.
-Related to our work, ~\citet{park2024valuescope} propose a framework leveraging LLMs to quantify social norms, community preferences, and values within online communities. \textit{Given this potential for language models to effectively perform annotation tasks, we use them as a tool to extract community values.}
+Related to our work, ~\citet{park2024valuescope} propose a framework leveraging LLMs to quantify social norms, community preferences, and values within online communities, and \citet{lam2024concept} propose an LLM-based framework to analyze unstructured text using concept induction. \textit{Given this potential for language models to effectively perform annotation tasks, we use them as a tool to extract community values.}